azsk/DevOpsKit/Contributing.md

 Having understood the basic structure of DevOps Kit code, you can now go ahead with the contribution.

 ### Enhance controls for supported resources
-Since Azure services keep on evolving with latest security features and automation options, therefore DevOps Kit controls need to be upgraded with latest bits for control validation or recommendation or change in control description.
+Since Azure services keep on updating with latest security features and automation options, therefore DevOps Kit controls need to be upgraded with latest bits for control validation or recommendation or change in control description.
 Following are the ways you can enhance controls for supported resources

 #### Update existing control
 There are various ways in which you can update an existing control:
-  * Update recommendations as per latest options/PowerShell command available: This is as simple as updating Control Json file.
+  * Update recommendations as per latest options/PowerShell command available: This is as simple as updating Policy/Configuration Json file.
 (Refer Policy/Configuration )
   * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic for specific control by finding the ControlId in Policy/Configuration.json file and then in the MethodName property you will be able to find the method that contains the logic to evaluate that particular control.

 #### Add new controls for existing supported resources</br>
   * You can add your security practices as control for a particular Azure Service.
 Before adding control to AzSK, you should come up with below basic details:
-	1. Control Description
+	1. Control description
 	2. Rationale behind the control
 	3. Recommendation to be followed  to fix control
 	4. Define level(TCP/Best Practice/Information) and severity(Critical/High/Medium/Low) of the control
 	5. Can control be validated using Azure cmdlet or API.
-Based on this control can be added as a Manual or Automated control.
+Based on this control can be added as a **Manual or Automated** control.
 The control you are thinking to add may be Manual or Automated control, based upon that you can go through the below given description to add Manual or Automated control.

-##### Add manual control
+**Add manual control**</br>
 Adding manual control is as easy as updating Policy Json.
 Follow below steps to add manual control</br>
 **a.** Open Policy config of Azure Service by navigating to path: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"</vr>
 **b.** Add entry under Controls section.
 Sample shown below